Marc Ouellet

-He was Archbishop of Quebec and Primate of Canada from 2003 to 2010.
-He was made a cardinal by Pope John Paul II on 21 October 2003.
-Ouellet was considered a possible candidate for election to the papacy in both 2005 and 2013.
+Ouellet served as Archbishop of Quebec and Primate of Canada from 2003 to 2010.
+He was made a cardinal by Pope John Paul II on 21 October 2003 and was considered a possible candidate for election to the papacy in 2005, 2013 and 2025.

 He spent his early career as a priest from 1972 to 2001 developing his credentials as a theologian and working as a seminary teacher and administrator in Canada, Colombia, and Rome.
 He also served briefly in the Roman Curia from 2001 to 2003.

 Early life

-Ouellet was born on 8 June 1944 into a Catholic family of eight children in La Motte, Quebec.
+Ouellet was born on 8 June 1944 into a Catholic family of eight children in La Motte, Quebec, the third son of Pierre Ouellet (1919-1988) and Graziella Michaud (1922-2015).
 His father, Pierre, was a farmer who was self-taught, and later director-general of the area's school board.
 Ouellet attended Mass at Église Saint-Luc (now a community centre) regularly with his family.
 Ouellet later described his family as religious but not very devout.
 His childhood interests included reading, ice hockey, hunting partridge, and fishing.
 One of his summer jobs was fighting forest fires.
 While recovering from a hockey injury at age 17, he read Thérèse of Lisieux and started a more focused search for meaning.
 Although his father was reluctant to see his son become a priest, Ouellet while still a teenager informed him he had made a firm decision.